Free Guide | Fun Ocular Motor Activities For Your Child

 9. Eye 8s

-Original: Stand up with head facing forward.
+Original: Stand up with your head facing forward.
 Trace a lazy 8 shape with just your eyes, don’t move your head.
 Trace starting in the middle of the 8 and up to the left, then start in the middle and up to the right.
 Try this 4-6 times.

 Modified: Sit down with your back supported and head facing forward.
 Trace a lazy 8 shape with just your eyes, don’t move your head.
 Trace starting in the middle of the 8 and up to the left, then start in the middle and up to the right.
 Try this 4-6 times.